-We received feedback about the practice from three people.
+We received feedback about the practice from 80 people.
 Patients were positive about all aspects of the service the practice provided.
+They told us staff were patient, kind and compassionate.

-They said that they were given helpful explanations and said their dentist listened to them.
-Patients commented that they made them feel at ease when visiting the dentist.
+They said that they were given helpful and friendly advice and said their dentist listened to them.
+Patients commented that they made them feel at ease, especially when they were anxious about visiting the dentist.